mkalish/angular-booleanTranslator/README.md

 # angular-booleanTranslator
-Simple directive that can be bound to a condition and used to show static text.
+Simple directive that can be bound to a condition and used to show static text or to collect a boolean value using radio buttons.

 # Usage